Charles Woodson: College career

 Woodson attended the University of Michigan, where he played for coach Lloyd Carr's Wolverines teams from 1995 to 1997.
 He became the starter after the second game of his freshman season and played in 34 straight games.
 In addition to playing cornerback, he returned punts and occasionally played as a wide receiver.

 Freshman season

-In 1995, Woodson was selected as the Big Ten Freshman of the Year.
-He was named to the All-Big Ten First-team by conference coaches, and second-team All-Big Ten by the media.
+In 1995, Woodson was selected as the Big Ten Freshman of the Year, as well as being named to the All-Big Ten First-team by conference coaches, and the second-team by the media.
 He led the team with five interceptions and eight takeaways.

 Sophomore season

-In 1996, Woodson set a Wolverine record for pass breakups with 15.
+In 1996, Woodson set a Wolverine record for pass breakups in a season, with 15.
 For his efforts, he was named the Chevrolet Defensive Player of the Year and an AP First-team All-American.
-He was a finalist for the Jim Thorpe Award and named to All-Big Ten First-team by conference coaches and the media.
+He was also a finalist for the Jim Thorpe Award and named to the All-Big Ten First-team by both the conference coaches and the media.